1.Visit the world famous Adnams Brewery

 5. Southwold Summer Theatre

-From May to September, the Suffolk Summer Theatre at Southwold Arts Centre runs a series of shows, which change each year.
+From May to September, Theatre on the Coast at Southwold Arts Centre runs a series of shows, which change each year.
 Enjoy a meal in one of the town's many restaurants before heading to a performance.